California prosecutes kidnapping for ransom under Penal Code 209.

 You Were Falsely Accused

 In some cases, kidnapping accusations are made in bad faith.
 Another individual may accuse you of kidnapping, even if they gave their consent to go with you.
-A lawyer may work to show that you did not take someone against their will.
+Alternatively, a witness may falsely identify you.
+A lawyer can work to show that you did not take someone against their will.

 Kidnapping has a specific legal definition, as we discussed.
 You may not face a kidnapping conviction if you took another person only a small distance.
 Kidnapping charges may also be avoided if you did not use force or fear to make a person come with you.